DawsonMyers/geo-cli/Readme.md

 You can now continue switching to different release branches and setting up specific settings in the server.config for each one.
 Your changes will always be saved/restored when switching to/from a certain MyGeotab release branch.

+#### Auto-Clean GeotabDemo Data
+When enabled, the geotabdemo_data directory in `~GEOTAB/Checkmate/` will be removed when the MyGeotab release version changes.
+The data generated in this directory may not be compatible between releases and can cause errors when starting up geotabdemo.
+This file will always be recreated when geotabdemo starts up if it is missing.

 ## Dev Utilities
 These items provide access to utilities that aim to simplify MyGeotab development.